osandadeshan/selenium-page-object-model-csharp/README.md

 # Page Object Model C#

 ## Introduction
-This is the demo project on Selenium + Page Object Model Design Pattern + NUnit + C#.
+This is a demo project on Selenium + Page Object Model Design Pattern + NUnit + C#.

 ## How to use?
 **Pre-requisites:**